gllewellyn19/maap-jupyter-ide/ipycmc/ipycmc/loadGeotiffs/README.md

 The only difference setting this parameter to True is that the function call is done twice (once with debug mode and once without) and the results are printed.
 The request url generated for the given parameters including the given `debug_mode` are sent to load\_layer\_config as the function normally does.
 This function takes longer to run and the only purpose of it is to show the effects of `debug_mode` so that users can decide if they would like to run in that mode.
 Note that `time_analysis` is False by default.

 ### Troubleshooting
-Rerun the loadGeotiff function if the map layer does not show up the first time.
+* Rerun the loadGeotiff function if the map layer does not show up the first time.

-### To do
-* Maybe use from urls or from features depending on the file size